hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/101__Ravi_Kiran.md

 >>> understand.
 >>> So, you are talking as if akhaNDAkAravRtti is a vRtti, mental
 >>> modification,
->>> which ones born stays​ for your life-time.
+>>> which ones born stays for your life-time.
 Get rid of such ridiculous
 >>> idea.
 >>> By the nature, vRtti is dvi-xaNa-sthAyI(or tri).
 And, it is just because
 >>> of